zhiyiYo/PyQt-Fluent-Widgets/README.md

 ## Video Demonstration
 Check out this [▶ example video](https://www.bilibili.com/video/BV12c411L73q) that shows off what PyQt-Fluent-Widgets are capable of 🎉

+## Work with QtDesigner
+You can use PyQt6-Fluent-Widgets in QtDesigner directly by running `python ./tools/designer.py`.
+If the operation is successful, you should be able to see the PyQt-Fluent-Widgets in the sidebar of QtDesigner.
+> **NOTE**
+> It is recommended to install pyqt6-plugins and PyQt6-Fluent-Widgets in a virtual environment.

 ## See Also
 Here are some projects that use PyQt-Fluent-Widgets:
 * [**zhiyiYo/Groove**: A cross-platform music player based on PyQt5](https://github.com/zhiyiYo/Groove)